This Is How We Do It: Certifications

+Release history

 Mis-Teeq version

-In 2002, British girl group Mis-Teeq released their version as a double A-side with "Roll On", titled "Roll On / This Is How We Do It".
-It peaked at number 7 on the UK charts, faring four places better than the original.
-The original by Jordan was featured in the 2002 film Ali G Indahouse, along with the Rishi Rich mix of Mis-Teeq's version, which is also on the film's soundtrack.
-"This Is How We Do It" is included on the Special Edition of the album Lickin' on Both Sides.
+In 2002, British girl group Mis-Teeq released their version as a double A-side with "Roll On".
+It peaked at number seven on the UK Singles Chart, faring four places higher than the original there.
+The recording by Jordan was featured in the 2002 film Ali G Indahouse alongside the Rishi Rich mix of Mis-Teeq's version.
+The Rishi Rich remix of "This Is How We Do It" is included on the film's soundtrack.
+"This Is How We Do It" is included on the special edition of the album Lickin' on Both Sides.

 Charts

-The Party (This Is How We Do It)
+"The Party (This Is How We Do It)"

 Dutch DJ Joe Stone released a remixed version of the song in 2015 with Jordan credited as the featured artist.